-Courses in Canvas are sorted and managed by terms which are specified durations of times/dates; as a result Canvas is designed to conclude courses following the end of the academic term.
+Courses in Canvas are sorted and managed by terms which are pre-determined durations of times and dates; as a result Canvas is designed to conclude courses following the end of the academic term.
 When a course is concluded, it will become read-only, thus content on the course site cannot be edited or contributed to unless it is unconcluded.
-Concluding a course once a term has ended offers several benefits such as reducing any clutter within the Courses menu tab accessed within the Global Navigation (dark blue menu bar) in Canvas for students, admins, and faculty!
+Concluding a course once a term has ended offers several benefits such as reducing any clutter within the Courses menu tab accessed within the Global Navigation (dark blue menu bar) in Canvas for students, admins, and faculty.

 In addition, course conclusion safeguards the site from any potentially unwarranted changes to site content by either the teaching team or students.
 For instance, if a site is not concluded and assignments are left open (no defined available to dates), then students could potentially continue to submit to assignments, or post to discussion threads.
 Faculty and TFs, could also continue to make edits to the site or student grades beyond the defined term conclusion dates.